 Last time I showed you my kitchen and three burner stove with a tiny amount of counter space.
 This time I’ll show you how I manage to prepare meals in such a small area.
 I figured the easiest way to do this was to take photos of a few meals being prepared.
 Here we go…

-First up, a Stove-Top Meal of Chicken & Asparagus with Chili-Garlic Sauce
+A Stove-Top Meal of Chicken & Asparagus with Chili-Garlic Sauce

 *Note: if you follow the link you’ll notice that the recipe actually calls for pork instead of chicken.
 I just subbed boneless chicken breast for the pork.

 All preparation for stove-top meals is done on my flip-up side counter.
-Sometimes If I am feeling especially organized, I’ll put the cutting board on the top of the closed stove and chop everything ahead of time.
+Sometimes if I am feeling especially organized, I’ll put the cutting board on the top of the closed stove and chop everything ahead of time.
 For this meal I was making rice, which I wanted to start way before the rest of the meal, so that wasn’t possible.
 This dish is great for a tiny kitchen because the chicken and veggies are cooked in the same pan.
 Which means less clean-up at the end.

-Next we have a Stove-top + Oven Meal
+A Stove-top + Oven Meal

 I am always surprised to learn how many people don’t use their RV oven.
 Why not?
-Sure it’s small, and it has a hot spot on one side, but for the most part I love my little RV oven and can’t imagine preparing meals without it.
+Sure it’s small, and it has a hot spot on one side, but for the most part, I love my little RV oven and can’t imagine preparing meals without it.